melthaw/spring-backend-boilerplate/README.md

 And we also provide the CRUD sample to show how manage the item list , add new one item , update it or remove it.

-We hope this boilerplate can help the users to focus on their business part with this boilerplate, but first we will explain how it is designed and implemented.
+We hope this boilerplate can help the users to focus on their business part .
+Before that ,  we will explain how it is designed and implemented.

 # Get Started